andystanley/zippy/README.md

 sport
 >>> exit
 ```
 Of course it will!
-If you're curious to see how this works check out the **How Does Zippy Work?** section
+If you're curious to see how this works check out the **How Does Zippy Work?**

 ## Available Commands
 `set key value` Stores a key with the value provided